micro-manager/micro-manager/doc/how-to-build.md

 macOS).
 If the UI appears too small, set `MM_UI_SCALE` (e.g. `MM_UI_SCALE=2`) before launching one of the Unix launcher scripts or the Docker image; it's passed through as `-Dsun.java2d.uiScale`.
-The Unix launchers also switch away from `GTKLookAndFeel` to `NimbusLookAndFeel` automatically, since GTK's L&F largely ignores the color overrides Micro-Manager's night-mode theme depends on.
+The Unix launchers also switch away from `GTKLookAndFeel` to FlatLaf (`com.formdev.flatlaf.FlatLightLaf`) automatically, since GTK's L&F largely ignores the color overrides Micro-Manager's night-mode theme depends on, and FlatLaf's MigLayout integration scales dialog layouts to match its detected HiDPI factor.

 On macOS, install a Temurin or Zulu JDK (11 or later; 17+ also works given the flags above), and set `JAVA_HOME`: